missionpinball/mpf-docs/docs/gmc/guides/random-sound-pools.md

 ## Wrap the Sound Pool with MPFSoundAsset

-If you want to leverage the properties of `MPFSoundAsset` like fade times and target bus, you can create an `MPFSoundAsset` resource and select your saved `AudioStreamRandomizer` as the *File*.
+If you want to leverage the properties of `MPFSoundAsset` like fade times and target bus, you can create an `MPFSoundAsset` resource and select your saved `AudioStreamRandomizer` as the *Stream*.

 Alternatively, you can combine the sound pool and the MPF sound asset into a single resource.
-Create a new `MPFSoundAsset` resource and under *File*, instead of loading a sound file choose *New AudioStreamRandomizer*.
+Create a new `MPFSoundAsset` resource and under *Stream*, instead of loading a sound file choose *New AudioStreamRandomizer*.
 This will create a new randomizer pool inside the `MPFSoundAsset` resource, and you can add streams and customize the pool like before.
 The randomizer will be saved as part of the same resource file so you don't need multiple files.

 ![image](../images/sound_asset_randomizer.png)